Prescriptions

 If you would like to speak to someone at the GP surgery about your prescription:

-• phone our reception team on 01604 644126
+• phone our reception team on 01604 644126 if you are not able to use our online contact tool

-• contact us via AccuRx
+• contact us via Anima

 About pharmacists